 This lunch box has been around forever, and there’s a reason for it.
 I’m pretty sure this is the same one I had when I was in elementary school.
 It’s made of a rugged and incredibly durable material.
 Its high-density thermal walls will make sure that your cold items stay cold, keeping them safe for your kid no matter how long they have to wait to have that delicious smoked turkey sandwich.

 This lunchbox is really easy to clean.
 Just flip it inside out, dump out that rotten peach slice that was “saved for later,” and boom!
 You’re back in business.
-And, with an expandable pocket that both zips and Velcros closed, you’ll have extra room to pack an extra snack that will prevent you from picking up a hungry kiddo at the end of the day.
+And, with four containers with lids and two ice packs, you’ll have extra room to pack an extra snack that will prevent you from picking up a hungry kiddo at the end of the day.

 Hango Insulated Lunch Box Cooler Bag